 - The State of Rhode Island has initiated a School Construction Program to transform and replace inadequate public school buildings throughout the state.

-- The financing for the project will be determined by two bond referendum measures on November 6, 2018:
+- The financing for the project was approved in two bond referendum measures on November 6, 2018:

-- Question 1, a statewide referendum to approve a $250 million bond for school facilities construction, and
+- Rhode Island voters approved Question 1, a statewide referendum on a $250 million bond for school facilities construction, and

-- Question 4, a local referendum to approve $189.5 million bonds for a new East Providence High School.
+- East Providence voters approved Question 4, a local referendum on $189.5 million bonds for a new East Providence High School.

 - The Rhode Island Department of Education (RIDE) has determined that $135.6 million of the East Providence project is eligible for State reimbursement.

-- State reimbursement on that amount will range from at least the current rate of 54.4 percent up to 74.4 percent.
-The final percentage depends on the “incentives” that the project achieves, as defined in the statewide bond referendum.
+- State reimbursement on that amount is expected to be 74.4 percent, assuming the project satisfies all eligible “incentives,” as defined in the statewide bond referendum.

-- Based on these scenarios, the impact on the residential tax rate will range from $0.76 to $1.17 per $1,000 assessed.
+- If the project achieves maximum reimbursement, the impact on the residential tax rate will be approximately $0.76 per $1,000 assessed.
 The average assessment for a single-family home in East Providence is $170,578.
-At that assessment, the corresponding tax impact is approximately $130 to $200 per year, or $11 to $17 per month.*
+At that assessment, the corresponding tax impact is approximately $130 per year, or $11 per month.*

 * Source: City of East Providence Finance and Assessment Office.